 Professor of Electrical Engineering and Department Chair

-Vijay is an advocate of experiential learning and industry engagement, and fosters research that addresses contemporary problems.
-As the ECE Chair, Vijay loves promoting faculty and student success.
+Vijay Devabhaktuni is an advocate of experiential learning and industry engagement and fosters research that addresses contemporary problems.
+As the ECE Chair, he loves promoting faculty and student success.

 I became an engineer because engineering entails applying math and physics theories to practice.
 Engineers can help enhance quality of life.
 By teaming with other diverse professionals (e.g. defense staff, medical doctors and social scientists), engineers can create wealth and save lives.
 Vijay likes chess, classical music, hiking, travel and yoga.